… or even quicker

-Believe it or not, but that thingy was in that exact place when I’ve opened the case :O
+Believe it or not, but that thingy was in that exact place when I opened the case :O

-With both boards cleaned, fixed and with JiffyDOS on a flash ROM, I’ve started to fix the rest.
+With both boards cleaned and fixed and with JiffyDOS on a flash ROM, I’ve started to fix the rest.

 I also had to fix a Datasette recorder.
-That was rather typical job like, belt replacement or adding fresh lubricant on gears and … fixing a flywheel …
+That was rather a typical job like belt replacement or adding fresh lubricant on gears and … fixing a flywheel …

-It turned out that flywheel was extremely weirdly broken.
+It turned out that the flywheel was extremely weirdly broken.
 I’ve no idea how this could happen.
-My best guess is that broke due to some sort of material stress strains.
-I’ve fixed it by slightly sanding off the bottom part to make it even.
+My best guess is that it broke due to some sort of material stress-strain.
+I’ve fixed it by lightly sanding off the bottom part to make it even.
 It worked like a charm.

 That’s it, another two machines brought back to life 🙂